chihyun-chang/Magnetic_Confinement_Fusion/README.md

-# Magnetic_Confinement_Fusion
-## The Pure Theory of Research of Magnetic Confinement Fusion conducted with OpenAI, Google Gemini, Claude AI
+# The Pure Theory of Research of Magnetic Confinement Fusion conducted with OpenAI, Google Gemini, Claude AI

 [Link to WSJ article](https://www.wsj.com/world/china/china-us-fusion-race-4452d3be)